shanesblume13/shasco-sports/README.md

 A mobile app built with flutter and firebase that allows users to play various games based on sports predecitions.

 # To Do
+- Add updateTeam to pick provider.
+- Clear pick changes on navigation.
 - Add shared picks and points crud
 - Add picks by user
 - Add leagues and sports to firestore.